Longtime aide Huma Abedin like 'second daughter' to Clinton

-Often called Hillary Clinton's second daughter, Huma Abedin is a deeply trusted aide who is rarely far apart from the Democratic presidential nominee.
-She's also a confidante subjected to a similar level of attention and scrutiny as her longtime boss.
+Longtime Hillary Clinton aide Huma Abedin has won plaudits for her campaign instincts, her deep-rooted loyalty and her glamorous personal style.
+But she has been thrust into the spotlight for another attribute — as a wronged political wife.

-Abedin announced Monday she was separating from her husband, Anthony Weiner, after another sexting incident involving the former New York congressman.
+Abedin, who is expected to play a major behind-the scenes role if her boss is elected president, announced Monday she was separating from her husband, Anthony Weiner, after the former New York congressman was accused of sending lewd photographs and messages to yet another woman.

+It wasn't the first time Abedin was confronted with her husband's raunchy recklessness.

 The 41-year-old Abedin, now vice chairwoman of Clinton's campaign, began working for the former first lady while a student at George Washington University in 1996.
 Her role deepened as Clinton won a New York Senate seat in 2000, ran for president in 2008 and later served as President Barack Obama's secretary of state.